sab148/MiSaTo-dataset/README.md

 **Start with the notebook [src/getting_started.ipynb](src/getting_started.ipynb) to :**

-- Understand the structures of our dataset and read each molecule's properties.
+- Understand the structure of our dataset and how to access each molecule's properties.
 - Load the PyTorch Dataloaders of each dataset.
 - Load the PyTorch lightning Datamodules of each dataset.